Frequently asked questions

 When can I make a claim?

-When you have seven years of service recorded with QLeave, you’re entitled to 6.1 weeks of long service leave paid by us.
+When you have seven years (2,555 credits) of service recorded with QLeave, you’re entitled to 6.1 weeks of long service leave paid by us.

 How much will I be paid when I take long service leave?

 There’s no set dollar amount for long service leave payments.
-We calculate the payment amount when you lodge your claim as it is based on your wage and the number of years you have worked in the industry.
+We calculate the payment amount when you lodge your claim.
+It is based on your wage and the number of years you have recorded with QLeave.